ManeHakobyan/ManeHakobyan/XE.md

 ![Swap](https://user-images.githubusercontent.com/39699423/171399456-a1c543ef-167f-4587-9908-dde25e4b45b3.jpg)

 Test case 16.
-Checking the dropdown lists.
+Checking the dropdown list for From field.

 Preconditions:
-1. User is on currency converter page: https://www.xe.com/currencyconverter/
+User is on currency converter page: https://www.xe.com/currencyconverter/

 Steps to reproduce:
-1. Click on From dopdown.
+Click on From dopdown.

 Expected result:
-1. The list of most popular currencies should be shown followed by other currencies in alphabetical order.
+The list of most popular currencies should be shown followed by other currencies in alphabetical order.
-***To be updated to include currency lists provided by business side.
+***To be updated to include currency lists provided by business side, otherwise I suggest to have USD, EUR, GBP as most popular currencies.

 Test case 17.
 Checking the URI after conversion.